 ITA International is currently seeking motivated and talented individuals who can offer the knowledge, skills, and experience of a Contract Administration Support for our Joint Base Langley-Eustis, Virginia location.
-This position is contingent upon contract award.

 Have a working knowledge of the Federal Acquisition Regulation (FAR) and its supplements.
 The contractor shall be required to perform duties that will give them access to current and potential future acquisition requirements.
 The contractor shall not disclose advice/data submittals or any part thereof, or any information gained from performance of duties, to any party outside the Government except with the written consent of the Contracting Officer.